djovanovic12/djovanovic12/README.md

-# Hi, I'm Dimitrije - Software Engineer & CS Student
+# Hi, I'm Dimitrije - CS Student

 Passionate about **machine learning systems, backend engineering, and data-driven software development**.
 I enjoy building things that are **fast, reliable, and clean** — whether it's a C project, a Python tool, or an Unreal Engine prototype.